Euophrys leipoldti: Description

+Euophrys leipoldti is a small spider with a body divided into two main parts: a larger frontal area or cephalothorax, which contains the head and thorax, and, behind that, a smaller abdomen.
+The male has an oval cephalothorax that is typically 2.1 mm long and 1.6 mm wide.
+Its carapace, the hard upper part of the cephalothorax, is yellowish-brown to brown and covered in white hairs.
+The spider's eye field is dark brown or black and covered in brown hairs.
+There is a thin line of white hairs that run down the middle of the spider's thorax that is crossed with a thicker line.
+Its sternum, the underside of the cephalothorax, is brownish-yellow.
+The part of the spider's face known as its clypeus is also yellowish-brown with a scattering of white scales visible on its surface, while its chelicerae are stour and brown, again with small white scales, and have two teeth to the front and one to the back.

 The male's abdomen is slightly smaller than its carapace, being typically 1.8 mm long and typically 1.3 mm wide.
-The top has a mottled pattern of dense brown and white hairs marked with a pattern of darker spots that form a streak across the middle, which itself breaks into a succession of chevrons near the back.
-The underside is light brown.
-The spider has brownish spinnerets and book lung covers.
-The front legs are longer than the rest and generally brown, apart from patches of yellow, and covered in brown hairs.
-The remaining legs are yellow and marked with brown rings.
+Its top has a mottled pattern of dense brown and white hairs marked with a pattern of darker spots that form a streak across the middle, which itself breaks into a succession of chevrons near the back.
+In contrast, its underside is light brown.
+The spider has brownish book lung covers and spinnerets.
+Its front legs are longer than the rest and generally brown, apart from patches of yellow, and covered in brown hairs.
+Its remaining legs are yellow and marked with brown rings.